gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week2.md

 4. `De Cruz Andrea Heidi v Guangzhou Yuzhitang Health Products Co Ltd`
     * Case Summary:
         * Plaintiff TV celebrity suffered liver damage after consuming slimming drug (Slim 10) and sought compensation from the defendant, her colleague at Mediacorp.
-Plaintiff complained that defendant breached implied term of contract of sale by failing to ensure that the drug was of *satisfactory quality*.
+Plaintiff complained that defendant breached **implied term of contract of sale** by failing to ensure that the drug was of *satisfactory quality*.
 Plaintiff and Defendant had SMS messages with a friendly, teasing tone, and there was no evidence beyond the SMS messages of any discussion of time, place, delivery and price.
     * Court Ruling:
         * Tay Yong Kwang J:
-            * Parties' conduct "had all the trappings of a friend doing a favour for another by getting something for her" and as such, could not have INTENDED to create **legal obligations**
+            * Parties' conduct *"had all the trappings of a friend doing a favour for another by getting something for her"* and as such, could not have INTENDED to create **legal obligations**
-            * Although the defendant did make an *undisclosed profit* of $30/100 pills, this still did not qualify as a commerical transaction, "the friend doing the favour has decided to keep some part of the discount for himself, perhaps to compensate for his time and expense, without informing the recepient".
+            * Although the defendant did make an *undisclosed profit* of $30/100 pills, this still did not qualify as a commerical transaction, *"the friend doing the favour has decided to keep some part of the discount for himself, perhaps to compensate for his time and expense, without informing the recepient"*.

 #### Commercial arrangements